Travel Stage: After Glacier, heading for Whidbey Island on the Washington Coast

 We learned that “Eastern Washington” is considered everywhere from the Cascade Mountains to the eastern border with Idaho.
 I was surprised to find that most of this area is arid desert for as far as you can see…that is, until you reach any of the many reclamation project areas – areas where water from several mighty rivers that curve across the state is used to “make the desert bloom.”
 Columbia River at Sunset

-|Then we proceeded to a Harvest Host just north of Spokane in the town of Mead.
+Then we proceeded to a Harvest Host just north of Spokane in the town of Mead.
 It was a Fruit Ranch, but as we made our way there we became acutely aware of the fact that we had entered fruit country!
 And we found more than just apples growing in the Green Bluff farming community.
-We stayed at Walter’s Fruit Ranch where we rode the tractor cart out into the orchard to pick big beautiful apples ourselves.|
+We stayed at Walter’s Fruit Ranch where we rode the tractor cart out into the orchard to pick big beautiful apples ourselves.

 These were just a few of the dozens of farms, wineries, and breweries in the area.
 We wished we had more time to spend here, and will definitely be happy to come back sometime!

 Our next stop was completely dictated by our Thousand Trails membership.
 Quincy, Washington is a small little town in the very middle of the state.
-Our campground sat alongside the mighty Columbia River, and all around us was the fruits of the Columbia River Reclamation Project.
-Apples, pears, peaches, grapes, cherries and more were everywhere as we arrived.
+Our campground sat alongside the mighty Columbia River, and all around us were the fruits of the Columbia River Reclamation Project.
+Apples, pears, peaches, grapes, cherries, and more were everywhere as we arrived.
 We had no idea what to expect of this remote location, and we ended up learning a lot!

 We spent 2 lovely weeks here along the Columbia, watching the Naval fighter jets zoom by in claps of thunder.
 Crescent Bar RV Park is located on Crescent Bar, a large spit of land that sticks out into the Columbia at one of the river’s sharp bends.
 There was a little resort community down here with a couple of golf courses and lots of vacation condos.